WardLT/daisy-game/README.md

-# Daisy Game Website
+# Dolly Game Website

-Website for Amanda's party around guessing the breed of her dog, Daisy.
+Website for Amanda's party around guessing the breed of her dog, Dolly.